Olympic medal: Presentation

 The presentation of the medals and awards varied significantly until the 1932 Summer Olympics in Los Angeles brought in what has now become standard.
 Before 1932 all the medals were awarded at the closing ceremony, with the athletes wearing evening dress for the first few Games.
 Originally the presenting dignitary was stationary while the athletes filed past to receive their medals.
 The victory podium was introduced upon the personal instruction in 1931 of Henri de Baillet-Latour, who had seen one used at the 1930 British Empire Games.
-The winner is in the middle at a higher elevation, with the silver medallist to the right and the bronze to the left.
+The winner is in the middle at a higher elevation, with the silver medallist to their right and the bronze to their left.
 At the 1932 Winter Olympics, medals were awarded in the closing ceremony, with athletes for each event in turn mounting the first-ever podium.
-At the Summer Olympics, competitors in the Coliseum received their medals immediately after each event for the first time; competitors at other venues came to the Coliseum the next day to receive their medals.
+At the 1960 Summer Olympics, competitors in the Stadio Olimpico received their medals immediately after each event for the first time; competitors at other venues came to the Stadio Olimpico the next day to receive their medals.
 Later Games have had a victory podium at each competition venue.

 The 1960 Summer Olympics in Rome, Italy were the first in which the medals were placed around the neck of the athletes.
 The medals hung from a chain of laurel leaves, while they are now hung from a coloured ribbon.
 When Athens hosted the 2004 Summer Olympics the competitors on the podium also received an olive wreath crown.
 In the 2016 Summer Olympics in Rio de Janeiro, each medalist received a wooden statuette of the Olympic logo.

+It is customary for many medals at the Winter Olympics to be presented in a separate ceremony on the evening of or the evening after competition.
+At the 2002 Winter Olympics in Salt Lake City, the "medals plaza" was popularized as a way for the public to see presentations that would have otherwise taken place at far-flung, low-capacity or high-altitude venues and to have an evening program that often included musical performances.